-- Draw up the RSE policy, in consultation with parents and teachers; - Ensure that the policy is available to parents; - Ensure that the policy is in accordance with the Diocesan Policy for RSE and other whole school policies, e.g., SEN, the ethos of the school and our Christian beliefs; - Ensure that parents know of their right to withdraw their children; - Establish a link governor to share in the monitoring and evaluation of the programme, including resources used; - Ensure that the policy provides proper and adequate coverage of relevant National Curriculum science topics and the setting of RSE within PSHE.
+- Ratify the RSE policy - Ensure that the policy is available to parents - Ensure that the policy is in accordance with the legal requirements and the Diocesan Policy for RSE and other whole school policies, e.g., SEN, the ethos of the school and our Christian beliefs - Ensure that parents know of their right to withdraw their children - Establish a link governor to share in the monitoring and evaluation of the programme, including resources used - Ensure that the policy provides proper and adequate coverage of relevant National Curriculum science topics and the setting of RSE within PSHE. - Ensure that children are taught about safeguarding, including online safety, and recognise that a one size fits all approach may not be appropriate for all children, and a more personalised or contextualised approach for more vulnerable children, victims of abuse and some SEND children might be needed. - Whilst it is essential that the governing body ensure that appropriate filters and monitoring systems are in place, they should be careful that "over blocking" does not lead to unreasonable restrictions as to what students can be taught with regard to online teaching and safeguarding.